Solar Calculators for Homeowners

 1. Start with your electric bill

-Look at your monthly bill, electricity rate, and annual usage if available.
+Look at your monthly electric bill, electricity rate, and annual electricity usage if available.

-Use the solar savings calculator to estimate how much solar may reduce your bill.
+Use the solar savings calculator to estimate how much solar may reduce your electric bill.

 3. Estimate incentives